 I remember it like it was yesterday.
 The feeling of 20 other students looking at the back of my head as I stood at the front of the class near the whiteboard.

 I could hear the quiet hum of my classmates whispering to each other.
 They knew the answer to the math problem that was on the board.
 Maybe I did too, but I couldn’t get it out.
 I just stood still, my mind racing as I clutched the marker so hard it made my knuckles white.

 After what felt like forever, my teacher finally allowed me to sit down, leaving the math problem unanswered and me feeling like a failure.
 This happened a few times during my early school years.
 Each time, it caused me to feel a lot of anxiety.

-Over the years, though, I’ve been able to manage my anxiety through practices and strategies I’ve learned.
-Now, as a college student, I still use these strategies.
+Over the years, though, I’ve been able to manage my anxiety through strategies I’ve learned.
+Even now, as a college student, I still use these strategies.

-When I feel anxious, one of my favorite strategies is to simply just take a short break to stop and rest my mind.
+When I feel anxious, one of my favorite strategies is to simply take a short break and rest my mind.

-In high school math class, I’d get so anxious sometimes I could feel the tears coming.
+In high school math class, I’d sometimes get so anxious that I could feel tears coming.
 When that happened, I’d close my notebook or push my homework aside.
 Then, I’d close my eyes and just focus on my breathing for a few minutes or so.
 This helped me clear my mind so I could start fresh and go back to doing my assignments.